Free startup ideas.Browse

 The reporting that gets exported to a deck

 If someone exports data from one tool, transforms it, and pastes it into a slide deck every week, you have a SaaS opportunity.
-The exported deck is the artifact.
-The export-and-paste is the friction.
-The SaaS produces the artifact directly.
+The exported deck is the artifact; the SaaS produces it directly.

 07